What Is Index Averaging?

 Key Takeaways

-• Insurance companies often use some form of averaging when calculating the performance of an indexed annuity’s underlying index.
+• Insurance companies often use some form of averaging when calculating the performance of a fixed index annuity’s underlying index.

 • Averaging smooths out index performance, ensuring that interest is not credited based on the index’s highest value or its lowest value.